IvanCaEz/Wordle/README.md

 * Write the name or names of the constants you want to use before the next word or character
-* Use the constant `reset` after the desired word or character to end the formatting
+* Use the variable `reset` after the desired word or character to end the formatting

 ---